nickr8/nickr8.github.com/_posts/2013-09-21-sound-of-success.md

 This is what I always do when I see a supercar: Look who's driving it.
 Mostly it is some old dude with grey hair.
 But once in a while you see a young dude.
 I want to be that dude.

-It's not like having a supercar will make anyone happy on its own but it definately shows that the person has had financial success to some degree...
+It's not like having a supercar will make anyone happy on its own but it definitely shows that the person has had financial success to some degree...

 ... and it is just plain *cool* driving one.